Canadian Prairies: Culture and politics

-Some areas also developed cultures around their main economic activity.
-For example, southern Alberta is renowned for its cowboy culture, which developed when real open range ranching was practiced in the 1880s.
+Southern Alberta is renowned for its cowboy culture, which developed when real open range ranching was practiced in the 1880s.
 Canada's first rodeo, the Raymond Stampede, was established in 1902.
 These influences are also evident in the music of Canada's Prairie Provinces.
 This can be attributed partially to the massive influx of American settlers who began to migrate to Alberta (and to a lesser extent, Saskatchewan) in the late 1880s because of the lack of available land in the United States.

-The Prairie Provinces have given rise to the "prairie protest" movements, such as the Winnipeg General Strike of 1919, the first general strike in Canadian history.
+The Prairie Provinces have given rise to the "prairie protest" movements.
+Radical solutions are sometimes considered sound in the more open western culture.
+Organized farmer groups and politicized labour groups were a feature of the inter-war years.
+The One Big Union was founded on the Prairies; the Winnipeg general strike (1919) was the biggest general strike in Canadian history.
+The United Farmers of Alberta was the longest-lasting post-WWI farmer government in Canada.
+Monetary reform (Social Credit) elected its first government in the world, the Alberta Social Credit Party, in the 1935 Alberta general election.
+The Reform Party of Canada (1987 to 2000), founded by Preston Manning, had its strongest support among Prairie voters.

 These political movements (both of the left and right) tend to feed off of well established feelings of Western alienation, and each one represents a distinct challenge to the perceived Central Canadian elite.

 The Prairies continue to have a wide range of political representation.
-While the Conservative Party of Canada has widespread support throughout the region, the New Democratic Party holds seats at the provincial level in all three provinces, as well as holding seats at the federal level in Alberta and Manitoba.
-The Liberal Party of Canada presently hold four federal seats in Winnipeg, while the Manitoba Liberal Party holds three seats in Manitoba.
+While the Conservative Party of Canada has widespread support throughout the region at both federal and provincial levels, the New Democratic Party holds seats at the provincial level in all three provinces, and takes turns with Conservatives or another right-wing party at provincial government.
+The NDP holds seats at the federal level in Alberta and Manitoba.
+The Liberal Party of Canada often holds seats in Alberta and Manitoba; it presently holds four federal seats in Winnipeg, while the Manitoba Liberal Party holds one seat in Manitoba.